nuxed/crypto/docs/basic.md

 ### Asymmetric Authentication (Digital Signatures)

-As with anonymous asymmetric encryption, you only need one secret-pair and you only give out your public secret.
+As with anonymous asymmetric encryption, you only need one key-pair and you only give out your public key.

 ```
 use namespace Nuxed\Crypto\Asymmetric\Authentication;